-Grades 9 and 10 for all three clusters attend Glebe Street and grade 11 students in each pathway transition to the HFM BOCES main campus and FMCC.
-For grades 12-14, Ag Pathway students attend SUNY Cobleskill to complete their associate degree.
-Grade 12-14 students in Business, Advanced Manufacturing, Medical/Health Science and Computer Science Pathways attend FMCC to complete their degrees.
+Grades 9 and 10 for all three clusters attend Glebe Street and grade 11 students in each pathway transition to FMCC.
+For grades 12-14, Ag Pathway students will attend SUNY Cobleskill to complete their associate degree.
+Grade 12-14 students in Business, Advanced Manufacturing, Medical/Health Science and Computer Science Pathways will attend FMCC to complete their